autumn-order/eve_esi/README.md

 ## Examples

+If you wish to see logs for the steps of how the crate works in the examples, prefix the `cargo run --example sso` command like so `RUST_LOG=eve_esi=debug cargo run --example sso`.

 ### Axum

 A basic example demonstrating how to use the `eve_esi` crate with the `axum` web framework to create an API that serves ESI data.